SkeletonMan03/FZEasyMarauderFlash/README.md

 * Add more chip compatibility.
 * Fix Windows bug where files cannot be deleted in order to be updated
 * Attempt to accommodate 3rd-party knock-off chips that are not from Espressif
+* Possibly just check for any possible chip VID and use that instead of the mess I created

 ## Acknowledgements:
 Disclaimer: Includes Acknowledgements from the above linked repo from UberGuidoz as this wouldn't exist without the original project